GeneralZombie/gpx-merger/README.md

 Merges the provided array of `.gpx` files into a single file, that can be defined with `$destination`.
 If a GpxMetaData object is provided the given metadata will be added to that file.
+For compression you can pass a float value between 0 (no compression) and 1 (maximum compression).
+Compression means that waypoint, route and track nodes get removed from the gpx file.
+A compression value of 1.0 means that every node, except for the first and last one, which are always preserved, will be removed.
+A compression value of 0.5 means that 50% of the nodes will be removed and 0.0 that there will be no nodes removed at all (this is the default).
 Returns the path of the output file.

 ### `GpxMetaData`